-Issue: The 2022 Chino Basin Watermaster Rules and Regulations need to be updated to reflect the January 10, 2025 Court Order regarding the Increase to Safe Storage Capacity.
+Issue The 2022 Chino Basin Watermaster Rules and Regulations need to be updated to reflect the January 10, 2025 Court Order regarding the Increase to Safe Storage Capacity.
 [Advisory Committee Approval Required]

-Recommendation: Approve the 2025 Update to the 2022 Chino Basin Watermaster Rules and Regulations.
+Recommendation: Recommend Advisory Committee Approval of the 2025 Update to the 2022 Chino Basin Watermaster Rules and Regulations.